KayDVC/Dijikstras-Shortest-Path/README.md

 ## Use

 Requires Java.
-Tested `openjdk 17.0.8`.
+Tested using `openjdk 17.0.8`.

 ### Input Files